 Even though conjunctions are simple, they are often misused.
 As the grammar expert Professor Scott Mendoza explains, they connect ideas, control flow, and help readers follow your meaning.
 When used incorrectly, these small words can distort logic or leave your message unclear.

-Here are a few common mistakes to avoid.
+Here are a few common mistakes to avoid in your writing.

 Comma Splices

-A comma splice happens when two independent clauses are joined with only a comma.
+With independent clauses a comma splice occurs.
+This comma splice happens when two independent clauses in a sentence are joined with only a comma without a proper punctuation.

 • Incorrect: “I wanted to leave, I was tired.”